Patrick Body Authors

 “Exports are still labor-intensive, but the trade wars are having an impact on how much leaves the country, and as a result there will be job losses there,” says Xiang.

 At the same time, deeper structural and technological shifts, particularly the expansion and use of AI, are reshaping the labor market.
-Automation and digitalization are boosting productivity but eroding labor-intensive jobs, while the platform economy has produced millions of flexible, yet unstable, roles.
-China’s move away from manufacturing toward services and high-tech industries is creating mismatches between labor supply and emerging demand, with many workers lacking the necessary skills.
+Automation and digitalization are boosting productivity but also replacing some labor-intensive jobs, while the platform economy has produced millions of flexible, yet sometimes unpredictable, roles.
+China’s focus on “new quality productive forces” aims to ensure that workers gain the skills needed for these emerging industries.

 Facing structural pressures in the labor market, China has pursued a multi-pronged strategy to stabilize employment and support economic growth.
 Central to this approach is the “employment-first” strategy, under which the government sets clear targets for urban job creation while deploying fiscal tools such as tax cuts, fee reductions, unemployment insurance refunds, and subsidized vocational training.
 By 2025, these measures will have included nearly RMB 67 billion ($9.41 billion) in targeted subsidies to local authorities and enterprises, alongside job retention loans and skill-upgrading incentives designed to align workforce capabilities with evolving market demands.

-But with vocational training programs, for example, there is still the issue of how those jobs are viewed, particularly by graduates and those in the middle class.
+But with vocational training programs, for example, there is still some work to be done on the public perception of related jobs, particularly for graduates and those in the middle class.

 “Even if I went back in time, I don’t think I would consider vocational training; it wouldn’t be something that my family would encourage me to do,” says Yao, who holds a degree in International Finance and Trading.
 “Those jobs are things we need in society, but I don’t think they are something that everyone, particularly those in the middle class, would aim for.
 Maybe graduates without jobs can consider it, or people who don’t necessarily have skills could consider the training.”